2018 ANNUAL FINANCIAL RESULTS

-Mining activities will remain focused on the Koingnaas area and on other sections of the Langklip area.
+Mining activities will remain focused on the Langklip area and on other sections of the Koingnaas area.

-Production for the 2018 financial year is expected to be in the order of 140 000 carats, compared to 2017 actual production of 80 506 carats.
+Production for the 2019 financial year is expected to be in the order of 240 000 carats, compared to 2018 financial year actual production of 173 920 carats.

-Mining operations will continue on the east bank of the Luana River at Nzagi, the south bank of the Landa Mona River and at other areas currently being evaluated.
+During the 2019 financial year, mining operations will continue on the east bank of the Luana River at Nzagi, in the south-west at Lulau, and at other areas currently being evaluated.

 The Group is actively evaluating potential new diamond properties and pursuing opportunities to expand its diamond-marketing activities.

-The Board has resolved not to declare an interim dividend.
+The Board has resolved not to declare a final dividend.